norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

 As shown in the topology above, the Email Server and three PC's were connected to the Active Directory domain controller.

- # Tools

- * Microsoft Active Directory: A directory service used for managing and organizing network resources and permissions in a Windows environment.
- * Wazuh: An open-source security monitoring platform that provides intrustion detection, log analysis, vulnerability detection, and compliance reporting.
- * Postfix: A popular open-source mail transfer agent (MTA) used for sending and receiving email on Unix-like operating systems.

 2. Introduce Vulnerable Configurations

    In order to conduct the end-to-end attack, a number of vulnerable configurations were introduced into the environment.